arkay991/Demo-CloudSurvey/Demo.md

 	_Azure Git Bash command line_

 	> **Speaking point:**
-	> Let's run the command to create an Azure Web Site and specify, for this case, that we want to create a GIT repository within that Web Site.
+	> Let's run the command to create an Azure Web Site and specify, for this case, that we want to create a Git repository within that Web Site.
 	>
-	> This way, we don't need to run additional commands to initialize the Git repository or add the git remote, since these two tasks will be done automatically by the command line tool.
+	> This way, we don't need to run additional commands to initialize the Git repository or add the Git remote, since these two tasks will be done automatically by the command line tool.

 1. Run the following command to create the Windows Azure hosted site.